More than one Rebel invited to Indy for first time since 2010.

 2012: Posted a breakout season that saw him lead the team with 61 receptions for 854 yards while starting all 13 games ...
 The 61 catches tied for the 12th-most in Rebel history ...
 Ranked second in the Mountain West and 77th in the nation with an average of 65.7 yards per game ...
 Caught at least one pass in every game and grabbed at least five in eight of them ...
 In a memorable performance at LA Tech in Game Six, Davis set a season high for receptions and career-high for yards with seven catches for 180 yards in the first half alone and finished with eight for 186, which was the ninth-most in a game by a Rebel and the most since 1996 ...
 Scored a touchdown in four games (Minn., at LTU, at SDSU and vs. UNM).

 2011: Earned his first letter as a Rebel by playing in 11 games, including starting three ...
 Made his first career start at Wyoming in Game Seven ...
 Caught four passes for 42 yards as a rookie ...
+One of 13 UNLV football players named to the 2011 Academic All-Mountain West team ...
 A three-star recruit according to Rivals and Scout ...
 Ranked the No. 183 WR prospect in the nation by Scout.

 HIGH SCHOOL: A 2011 graduate of North Shore HS ...
 Lettered three times as a tight end under coach David Aymond ...
 Averaged more than 20 yards per catch in helping the Mustangs go 11-2 and earn a district title as a senior ...
 Named all-district and all-state in the triple jump and also played basketball at NSHS.

 PERSONAL: Devante Davis was born Oct.
 13, 1992, in Houston ...
 The son of Tamara and Andre Davis ...
 Has three brothers and two sisters ...
-Majoring in public administration ...
-A high school teammate of the Rebel Rushing King Tim Cornett (2010-13).
+Earned his bachelor's degree in public administration in December 2014.